Basic guide to choosing new sex toys

 Dildos – penetrating, non-vibrating, probably phallic

 I hear lots of people confuse dildos with vibrators.
-While dildos can be vibrators and vibrators can be dildos, I like to reference dildos as non-vibrating, penetrative toys.
+While vibrators can be dildos, I like to reference dildos as non-vibrating, penetrative toys.
 These are typically phallic in shape, but you can also find some that are more or less discreet.
 Many come with suction cups so you can stick 'em on any smooth, flat surface and use your hands elsewhere.
-And of course there are doubled-ended ones for when you feel like sharing.
+And of course, there are doubled-ended ones for when you feel like sharing.

 Why you'd love a dildo: